sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 Now things get more interesting.
 To add that extra level of personality to our animations, we're going to use additive poses to offset the base pose.
 We want to apply three different additives:

-- **Movement Sway**: Make the character lean in the direction they're moving or lag behind.
+- **Movement Sway**: Make the character lean toward or lag behind the direction they're moving.
-- **Aim Sway**: Make the character's weapon lead the player's aim or lag behind when they turn.
+- **Aim Sway**: Make the character's weapon lead or lag behind the player's aim when they turn.
 - **Falling Offset**: Blend to a `Jumping` or `Landing` pose based on the character's vertical velocity.
-This results in a procedural "Jump" animation that is more flexible and, more importantly, looks much nicer than one using a state machine (i.e. `Grounded` -> `Jumping` -> `Apex` -> `Falling` -> `Landing` -> `Grounded`).
+This creates a procedural "Jump" animation that is more flexible and, more importantly, looks much nicer than one that uses a state machine (i.e. `Grounded` -> `Jumping` -> `Apex` -> `Falling` -> `Landing` -> `Grounded`).

 Just so it's clear what we're trying to achieve, here's an example of what these poses may look like.
-This is the set of additive poses for the Knight character:
+This is the set of additive poses for the **Knight** character:

 <video width="100%" height="100%" muted autoplay loop>
    <source src="/assets/videos/fpp-anim-additive-poses-vid.mp4" type="video/mp4">